ss108/slate-tc/README.md

 # Slate Track Changes

 This is a plugin for Slate that adds "track changes" functionality to a Slate editor.
-It was originally developed internally at [Scripta] (https://www.getscripta.com/).
+It was originally developed internally at [Scripta](https://www.getscripta.com/).

 Currently, the functionality is a best-attempt to emulate the "track changes" functionality of Microsoft Word.